 Additionally, ink chemists can choose from multiple black inks and dyes, each of which can have slightly different hues.
-Many standard dye-based inks often looks blue once printed, and many pigment-based inks can appear slightly brown.
+Many standard dye-based inks often look blue once printed, and many pigment-based inks can appear somewhat brown.
 By carefully choosing to use specific dyes or pigments, ink manufacturers can meet precise color specifications.

 But color isn’t the only quality that black ink manufacturers can control.
 Ink chemists can also improve an ink’s decap time.
-The decap time refers to how long a printer can sit inactive and still resume printing without any adverse effects to the machinery or print quality.
+The decap time refers to how long a printer can sit inactively and still resume printing without any adverse effects on the machinery or print quality.

 Black inks with longer decap times offer two unique value propositions: (1) less set-up/take-down time for printing equipment and (2) less chance of human error from handling inkjet printing equipment

 In some cases, ink manufacturers have been known to formulate inks with decap times of 16 hours!

 Both pigment-based and dye-based black inks have advantages.
 In general, dye-based inks create a more brilliant color than pigmented black inks and are less expensive, but they tend to degrade or fade over time.